nilijing/Forecasting-USD-EUR-Exchange-Rate-using-Arima-GARCH-VAR-and-RNN-models/README.md

    "rate.csv" is the data of LSTM model in "LSTM.py".

-   "LSTM.html" is the result of "LSTM.py".
+   "LSTM.pdf" is the result of "LSTM.py".

-2. "models.rmd" is raw code for ARIMA, GARCH,VEC,DCC.
+2. "GARCH.rmd" is raw R code for ARIMA, GARCH, VEC, DCC.

    "rate.csv" is the data of ARIMA, GARCH model.